-America went mad for breakfast cereals in the late 1800s, when the Kellogg brothers founded the Battle Creek Sanitarium and the Sanitas Food Company, advocating a diet rich in whole grains.
+Grape-Nuts, divisive as they are, have an interesting history.
+In the the late 1800s, the Kellogg brothers founded the Battle Creek Sanitarium and advocated a diet rich in whole grains.
 Rival cereal maker C. W. Post, a former patient at Battle Creek, created Grape-Nuts in 1897.
 The pudding came soon after.
-We found a recipe for Grape-Nut pudding in a 1901 church cookbook published by the Dudley Street Baptist Church in Boston, but the dish appears to have gained wider national popularity by the 1920s.
-It seems that New Englanders have a particular fondness for this creamy custard with its cereal “crust” on the bottom, and many of our region's great diners still feature it on their menus.
+We found a recipe for Grape-Nut pudding in a 1901 church cookbook published by the Dudley Street Baptist Church in Boston, but the dish appears to have gained wider national popularity by the 1920s, especially in New England.